Boundary Essentials

 If you have no time to read the rest of this web site then this brief summary gives you the absolutely essential knowledge for understanding property boundaries and boundary disputes in England and Wales.

-Inaccuracies in boundary definitions found in conveyances are not the exception but the norm.
+Ambiguities in boundary descriptions found in conveyances are not the exception but the norm.
 This is because the descriptions were written by people who did not know how to measure land, nor how to draw accurate plans, and who lacked the understanding of either geometry or trigonometry that is necessary to prevent errors when making maps and plans.
-These people operated under the ethos of caveat emptor - let the buyer beware - at least until the Property Misdescriptions Act 1991 came into law.
+These people operated under the ethos of caveat emptor - let the buyer beware - and simply coloured up copies of Ordnance Survey maps even though Ordnance Survey is prevented by law from showing property boundaries on its maps.

 Developer's plans form the basis of many conveyance plans and transfer plans dating from the mid-twentieth century onwards.
-Developer's plans tell you what the architect intended to be built and where - which could be significantly different from what was actually built and where it was built.
-In these cases it is important to recognise that it is the original fences erected by the developer or his contractors - and not the lines on the conveyance plan or transfer plan - that define your boundaries.
+Developer's plans tell you what the architect intended to be built and where - and this can be significantly different from what was actually built and where it was built.
+In these cases it is important to recognise that it is the original fences erected by the developer or his contractors that define your boundaries - and not the lines on the conveyance plan or transfer plan.

-When the information contained in the deeds and the deed plans leaves the position of the boundary unclear, then it is worth considering the question: "What did the vendor intend by the deed that created the piece of land whose boundary is in question?"
+The original vendor's intentions.
+When the information contained in the deeds and the deed plans leaves the position of the boundary unclear, then it is worth considering the question: "What did the vendor intend by the description and plan to the deed that created the piece of land whose boundary is now in question?"

 Land Registry does not define property boundaries.
 This is so important that I will repeat it.

 LAND REGISTRY DOES NOT DEFINE PROPERTY BOUNDARIES.
 Land Registry compiles and maintains a register of titles to land.
-That register is simply a record of the information submitted to Land Registry by applicants who are obliged to register their titles to land.
-Land Registry has traditionally exercised little or no control over the accuracy of the information submitted to them, insofar as it affects the positions of boundaries, by those applicants.
+That register is, to put it at its simplest, a selection of some of the information submitted to Land Registry by applicants who are obliged to register their titles to land.
+Land Registry has traditionally exercised little or no control over the accuracy of the information submitted to them, insofar as it affects the positions of boundaries.

-Land Registry does not define property boundaries.
-Even when applying for a Determination of the Exact Line of the Boundary, it is the applicant (or their professional or legal adviser) who has to tell Land Registry exactly where the boundary is located.
+Land Registry will not define property boundaries.
+Even when applying for Registration of the Exact Line of the Boundary, it is the applicant (or their professional or legal adviser) who has to tell Land Registry exactly where the boundary is located.

-Scaling from Ordnance Survey maps will not tell you the position of your boundary.
+Scaling from Ordnance Survey maps or from title plans will not tell you the position of your boundary.
 Ordnance Survey makes its maps without any enquiry as to the positions of property boundaries: those maps show the physical features of the land but not the property boundaries.
-Moreover, there are accuracy limitations that make it dangerous to try to scale exact distances from Ordnance Survey maps.
+Moreover, there are accuracy limitations that make it dangerous to try to scale exact distances from Ordnance Survey maps: at best they are good to about 400 mm in urban areas and to about

 Professional advice, from a surveyor specialising in Boundary Demarcation and Disputes, may (or may not) establish exactly where your boundary is.
 Even when it is 100% correct, such professional advice has no legal force and enjoys the status only of a professional opinion, and opinions (even professional opinions) are always open to challenge.
 If the question that needs resolving starts with the word "where" (e.g. "Where is my boundary?") then you should seek professional advice before you consider going to a solicitor.